vippsas/vipps-ecom-api/vipps-in-store-howitworks.md

 ![Enter phone number](images/vipps-in-store-step2.svg)

-## 3. The customer confirms paymment in Vipps
+## 3. The customer confirms payment in Vipps

 The customer confirms the payment in Vipps on their phone.